dendibakh/perf-book/chapters/9-Optimizing-Computations/9-2 Inlining Functions.md

     1.59 :  418d51:  ret
 ```

 When you see hot `PUSH` and `POP` instructions, this might be a strong indicator that the time consumed by the prologue and epilogue of the function might be saved if we inline the function.
 Note that even if the prologue and epilogue are hot, it doesn't necessarily mean it will be profitable to inline the function.
 Inlining triggers a lot of different changes, so it's hard to predict the outcome.
-Always measure the performance of the changed code before forcing the compiler to inline a function.
+Always measure the performance of the changed code before forcing a compiler to inline a function.

-For GCC and Clang compilers, one can make a hint for inlining `foo` with the help of the C++11 `[[`gnu::always_inline]]` attribute as shown in the code example below.
-For earlier C++ standards one can use `__attribute__((always_inline))`.
-For the MSVC compiler, one can use the `__forceinline` keyword.
+For the GCC and Clang compilers, you can make a hint for inlining `foo` with the help of a C++11 `[[gnu::always_inline]]` attribute as shown in the code example below.
+If using those compilers with earlier C++ standards you can use `__attribute__((always_inline))`.
+For the MSVC compiler, you can use the `__forceinline` keyword.

 ```cpp
 [[gnu::always_inline]] int foo() {